apterid/apterid-bootstrap/Docs/spec.md

     foo = 0
     bar = foo + 1
+    baz a = a * 3

-In the body of a function, bindings must appear before the expression that is the result of the function.
+In the body of a function, bindings must appear before the expression that is returned as the result of the function.

 ## Type Annotations